Competition

 party to the merger or acquisition;

-entity formed as a result of the merger or acquisition;
+formed as a result of the merger or acquisition; or

 (c) a

-director or other officer of a party or entity mentioned in sub-paragraph (a)
+director or other officer of a party or undertaking mentioned in sub-paragraph (a)

 or (b).[20]